Article - Health Occupations

 (a) In this title the following words have the meanings indicated.

-(b) “Authorized prescriber” means any licensed dentist, licensed physician, licensed podiatrist, licensed veterinarian, advanced practice nurse with prescriptive authority under § 8–508 of this article, or other individual authorized by law to prescribe prescription or nonprescription drugs or devices.
+(b) “Authorized prescriber” means any licensed dentist, licensed dental hygienist with prescriptive authority under § 4–206.4 of this article, licensed physician, licensed podiatrist, licensed veterinarian, advanced practice nurse with prescriptive authority under § 8–508 of this article, or other individual authorized by law to prescribe prescription or nonprescription drugs or devices.

 (c) “Biological product” has the meaning stated in 42 U.S.C. § 262.

 (d) “Board” means the State Board of Pharmacy.

 (d–1) “Compounded nonsterile preparations” means products compounded in accordance with USP 795.

 (e) “Compounded sterile preparations” means biologics, diagnostics, drugs, nutrients, and radiopharmaceuticals that, under USP 797, must be compounded using aseptic techniques.

 (f) (1) “Compounding” means the preparation, mixing, assembling, packaging, or labeling of a drug or device: